afressancourt/IDEA-traffic-handling/README.md

 More about our problem statement: https://datatracker.ietf.org/doc/draft-aft-ai-traffic/

-You can leave comments, raise an issue or make a pull request [here](drafts/draft-aft-ai-traffic/)
+You can leave comments, raise an issue or make a pull request about this problem statement [here](drafts/draft-aft-ai-traffic/)

 ## Side meetings